Giscard El Khoury

-Giscard El Khoury is a Lebanese diplomat currently serving as Ambassador Extraordinary and Plenipotentiary to Kazakhstan.
+Giscard El Khoury is a Lebanese diplomat who served as Ambassador Extraordinary and Plenipotentiary to Kazakhstan.

-Career

 Khoury was appointed Lebanon ambassador to Kazakhstan in May 2018.
 He presented his letter of credence to Kazakhstan president Nursultan Nazarbayev on 22 August 2018.
+He served in the role until 11 November 2025 when he was replaced by Georges Abu Zeid.
+He previously served as the chargé d'affaires to Australia.